gicentre/elm-vegalite/docs/changeNotes.md

 - `axBooExpr` / `axcoBooExpr` for providing expressions that evaluate to Boolean axis properties (VL5.0).

+- `coBooExpr` for providing expressions that evaluate to Boolean top-level configuration properties (VL5.0).

+- `coStrExpr` for providing expressions that evaluate to string top-level configuration properties (VL5.0).

 - `leNumExpr` / `lecoNumExpr` for providing expressions that evaluate to numeric legend properties or configuration (VL5.0).

 - `leNumsExpr` / `lecoNumsExpr` for providing expressions that evaluate to a list of numeric legend (dash) properties or configuration (VL5.0).